All admissions have to be made via the Local Authority - The Royal Borough of Windsor & Maidenhead (RBWM).

 The demand for places at Royal Borough schools means that the LA must operate admissions criteria to ensure the allocation of places is fair, objective and for the benefit of all children.

-If your child has a Statement of Special Educational Needs, and requests a particular school, they are required to be admitted to that named school.
+If your child has a Statement of Special Educational Needs or an Educational Health Care Plan, and requests a particular school, they are required to be admitted to that named school.

-1) Looked After Children (a child who is in the care of the Local Authority).
+1) Children who are looked after (in the care of the Local Authority).

 2) Children whose home address is in the area served by the school.